 Prepare your breakfast bread.

-Whisk your egg and sugar and add it to your batter, mix till combined.
+Whisk your egg, buttermilk, and sugar and add it to your batter, mix till combined.

 In a small bowl, mix together the salt, baking soda, and baking powder.
 Mix into the batter